 4. How are Black Spot programs approved?

-The South Australian Consultative Black Spot Panel assesses and endorses recommended nominations for the Australian Government funded Black Spot Programme for consideration and approval by the Australian Government.
+The South Australian Consultative Black Spot Panel assesses and endorses recommended nominations for the Australian Government funded Black Spot Program for consideration and approval by the Australian Government.

-The Panel Chair is Mr Rowan Ramsey MP, Federal Member for Grey.
+The Panel Chair is Mr Tony Pasin MP, Federal Member for Barker.

 Other Panel members include: a representative for the South Australian Minister for Road Safety, and representatives from the Local Government Association, Royal Automobile Association of South Australia, Motor Accident Commission, Bicycle SA, South Australian Freight Council, South Australian Road Transport Association, the Australian Department of Infrastructure and Regional Development and the DPTI.

-Projects not successful under that program will be considered for funding under the 2017-18 State Government’s Asset improvement Program.
+Projects not successful under that program will be considered for funding under the Annual Program (funded by the South Australian Government) through DPTI.

 The DPTI is responsible for assessing nominated projects, recommending projects for approval by the Australian Government and State ministers and administering both Black Spot programs.

 Once projects are approved and underway, the following templates and forms must be used.

 Councils should contact DPTI for further information relevant to their role.
 Councils receiving Black Spot funding are required to enter into a funding deed with DPTI.